 It means that you have violated or failed to comply with the terms of your non-immigrant visa.
 Some examples of failure to maintain status include dropping from full- time to part-time enrollment without prior approval from the DSO, attending a school other than the one a student is authorized to attend, failure to apply for a timely transfer from another U.S. school to MCC, failure to apply for an I-20 extension or change in level of study, unauthorized employment, and failure to report a change of address.

-(Unauthorized employment refers to working without prior authorization by the DSO and/or the BCIS as well as working beyond the 20 hours per week)
+(Unauthorized employment refers to working without prior authorization by the DSO and/or the USCIS as well as working beyond the 20 hours per week)

 The student's record will be updated with SEVIS every semester.
 Students who fail to maintain status lose the privileges of their student visa and become subject to deportation.
 Specific consequences may include denial of re-entry into the U.S., inability to move from associate degree level to bachelor's degree level, denial of request for Practical training, denial of requests to change non-immigrant status, and possible denial of future visa applications.

-The BCIS is required to audit the college's compliance with these new requirements every two years.
+The USCIS is required to audit the college's compliance with immigration regulations every two years.
 Failure to comply with the federal regulations could result in the loss of the college's ability to accept international students.

 Building 3, Room 103